 Coins, Tokens & Banknotes

-Coins and historic medallions have long been appreciated by collectors, many of them being considerable works of art in their own right, and all of them expressing a facet of history.
-Who, on finding a silver coin of the reign of George II, marked with the name LIMA, would be anything but fascinated to discover that the silver used in the making had come from captured treasures.
-The British privateers the Duke and the Prince Frederick, had taken two armed French ships in the North Atlantic and, on their return to Britain, the captured silver was immediately taken to the Tower of London where it probably supplied more than half the coinage of George II’s reign.
+Collectors have long appreciated coins and historic medallions, many of them being considered works of art in their own right, and all expressing a facet of history.
+Who, on finding a silver coin of the reign of George II, marked with the name LIMA, would be anything but fascinated to discover that the silver used in the making had come from captured treasures?
+The British privateers the Duke and Prince Frederick had taken two armed French ships in the North Atlantic.
+On their return to Britain, the captured silver was immediately taken to the Tower of London where it probably supplied more than half the coinage of George II’s reign.
 Coins of this period, particularly the low denominations, are by no means overpriced.
-It is also surprising to note the prices obtained for silver coins of the 1200’s and 1300’s.
-A silver penny of the reign of King Edward I, for example, may still be purchased for well under £50.00, yet such a coin is in fact a medieval royal portrait that has been actually hammered individually by hand.
+It is also surprising to note the prices obtained for silver coins of the 1200s and 1300s.
+A silver penny of the reign of King Edward I, for example, may still be purchased for well under £50.00, yet such a coin is a medieval royal portrait that has been hammered individually by hand.